mistercrunch/superset/CONTRIBUTING.md

    This means it'll register MyDatasource and MyOtherDatasource in superset.my_models module in the source registry.

-### Improving visualizations
+### Improving visualization plugins

-Superset is working towards a plugin system where new visualizations can be installed as optional npm packages.
-To achieve this goal, we are not accepting pull requests for new community-contributed visualization types at the moment.
-However, bugfixes for current visualizations are welcome.
+Bugfixes for existing visualizations are welcome.
 To edit the frontend code for visualizations, you will have to check out a copy of [apache-superset/superset-ui](https://github.com/apache-superset/superset-ui):

 ```bash
 git clone https://github.com/apache-superset/superset-ui.git